codetinkerhack/midi/README.md

      output from node C channel 0 will be delivered to node E

     Midi messages passed through D
-     output from node D channel 1 will be delivered to node Output
+     output from node D channel 1 will be delivered to MidiOutput

     Midi messages passed through E
-     output from node E channel 0 will be delivered to node Output
+     output from node E channel 0 will be delivered to MidiOutput

 There is also implementation of various non standard Midi inputs TCP / UDP / COM port based: com.codetinkerhack.midi.server That allow building custom Midi components using electronics like arduino.